nye17/javelin/README.rst

     >>>javdata3 = get_data("loopdeloop_con.dat", names=["Continuum"])

-Note that the brakets are still needed even for loading a single light curve.
+Note that the brackets are still needed even for loading a single light curve.

 After loading the data, we need to set up a continuum model.
 In JAVELIN, the light curve models are described in the ``javelin.lcmodel`` module, for now we